John has observed the Arizona heat and soil since he was five. His trees yield oranges, apricots, peaches, figs, grapes, and pomegranates.

 One of my joyful experiences for the summer of 2010 was watching my peaches mature.
-From a small green bud, they get larger everyday blooming into brilliant yellow peaches ready to pick in August.
+From a small green bud, they get larger every day, eventually blooming into brilliant yellow peaches ready to pick in August.

 Peaches are my favorite fruit and can be used in so many ways.
 There's fresh peach cobbler, baked peaches, peach slices in heavy syrup, Elmira sour cream peach pie, Baltimore peach cake, peach muffins, peach frozen yogurt, peach ice cream, and hundreds more.
-This was my first harvest gave me the feeling of success!
+My first harvest gave me the feeling of success!

 What I intend to share is my seven years of experience raising a peach tree, and what I have learned about peaches from a number of sources.

-If you live in the southwest, you will probably need a hex shaft digging bar to loosen up your soil and move rock.
-A 5 footer should do.
+- If you live in the southwest, you will probably need a hex shaft digging bar to loosen up your soil and move rock.
+A five-footer should do.
 It is good to make the soil mixture that will go back in the hole as clean as you can, so I use 1/4" screen to get rid of all the rocks.

-In the bottom of the hole I throw in a couple of shovelsful of manure.
+- In the bottom of the hole, I throw in a couple of shovelfuls of manure.
 Fruit trees like an acid soil.
-I then add sifted natural soil and store bought topsoil and compost in equal parts (I like Nature's Way found at Wal-Mart.
-It's inexpensive and very good).
+I then add sifted natural soil and store-bought topsoil and compost in equal parts (I like Nature's Way found at Walmart.
+It's inexpensive and very good)

 Peach Tree Diseases